Probing magnetism in moir\'e heterostructures with quantum twisting microscopes: Conclusions and Outlook

 Exotic superconductivity in strongly correlated regimes appears in various two-dimensional heterostructures with and without moir\'e potential~\cite{cao_unconventional_2018, lu_superconductors_2019, zhou_isospin_2022, zerba_realizing_2023}.
 Often, these superconducting states appear in close proximity to ordered states~\cite{zhou_isospin_2022, Nuckolls_QuantumTextures_2023}.
 Data from elastic and inelastic scattering via the QTM may help shed light on the collective modes that drive superconductivity in these systems.

 Many exotic states, such as Wigner crystals and chiral spin liquids, are stabilized by an external magnetic field~\cite{smolenski_observation_2021, kuhlenkamp_tunable_top_2022}.
 This makes it interesting to explore the response of the QTM in finite magnetic fields, which has to account for Landau-level formation in the probing graphene layers.
+A detailed description of the effects of a magnetic field on the QTM is analyzed in Appendix~\ref{sec:mag}~and~\ref{app:4}.

+Using the QTM to measure the excitation spectra of the recently discovered fractional quantum anomalous Hall states in twisted $\text{MoTe}_2$ and graphene-based heterostructures~\cite{cai_signatures_2023, zeng_thermodynamic_2023, park_observation_2023, xu_ObservationInteger_2023, lu_FractionalQuantum_2024} offers the exciting possibility of obtaining direct spectroscopic evidence for electron fractionalization.

 \textbf{Acknowledgements --} We thank Shahal Ilani, Johannes Knolle, and Josef Willsher for fruitful discussions.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868, TRR 360 – 492547816 and DFG grants No. KN1254/1-2, KN1254/2-1, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851161), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.